4.93/5

 For many children, identifying simple or complex feelings using tools like the emotion wheel and feelings worksheets is important for self-development and interpersonal relationships.
 Recognizing and labeling one’s feelings is just one small part of the equation, an important starting point.
 Discussing and processing these emotions and acting on them is the next step.

-Consulting a mental health professional is best to help you and your child delve deeper into figuring out your emotions and how they impact your life.
+Consulting a mental health professional is an additional way to help you and your child delve deeper into figuring out your emotions and how they impact your life.

 References: